 Credit Facility.
-The Company's revolving \$100 million credit facility (the "Credit Facility"), with Bank of Montreal ("BMO") serving as the administrative agent for the lenders thereunder, is unsecured with regard to our income property portfolio but is guaranteed by certain wholly owned subsidiaries of the Company.
+The Company's revolving credit facility (the "Credit Facility"), with Bank of Montreal ("BMO") serving as the administrative agent for the lenders thereunder, is unsecured with regard to our income property portfolio but is guaranteed by certain wholly owned subsidiaries of the Company.
 The Credit Facility bank group is led by BMO and also includes Raymond James.
+The Credit Facility had an initial total borrowing capacity of \$100 million with the ability to increase that capacity up to \$150 million during the base term, subject to lender approval.

-The Credit Facility has a total borrowing capacity of \$100.0 million with the ability to increase that capacity up to \$150.0 million during the term, subject to lender approval.
+On October 16, 2020, the Company executed the second amendment to the Credit Facility (the "Second Amendment"), with the addition of two lenders, Huntington National Bank and Truist Bank, respectively.
+As a result of the Second Amendment, the Credit Facility has a total borrowing capacity of \$150 million with the ability to increase that capacity up to \$200 million during the term, utilizing an accordion feature, subject to lender approval.

 The Credit Facility provides the lenders with a secured interest in the equity of the Company subsidiaries that own the properties included in the borrowing base.
 The indebtedness outstanding under the Credit Facility accrues interest at a rate ranging from the 30-day LIBOR plus 135 basis points to the 30-day LIBOR plus 195 basis points based on the total balance outstanding under the Credit Facility as a percentage of the total asset value of the Operating Partnership, as defined in the Credit Facility.
 The Credit Facility also accrues a fee of 15 to 25 basis points for any unused portion of the borrowing capacity based on whether the unused portion is greater or less than 50% of the total borrowing capacity.

-At June 30, 2020, the current commitment level under the Credit Facility was \$100.0 million.
-The available borrowing capacity under the Credit Facility was \$30.0 million, based on the level of borrowing base assets.
-As of June 30, 2020, the Credit Facility had a \$70.0 million balance.
+At September 30, 2020, the current commitment level under the Credit Facility was \$100.0 million the Credit Facility and the Company had an outstanding balance of \$88.3 million.
+With the increase in the commitment level on October 16, 2020 to \$150.0 million, the available borrowing capacity under the Credit Facility was \$46.5 million, which was limited based on the level of borrowing base assets.

 The Operating Partnership is subject to customary restrictive covenants under the Credit Facility, including, but not limited to, limitations on the Operating Partnership's ability to: (a) incur indebtedness; (b) make certain investments; (c) incur certain liens; (d) engage in certain affiliate transactions; and (e) engage in certain major transactions such as mergers.
 The Credit Facility also contains financial covenants covering the Operating Partnership, including but not limited to, tangible net worth and fixed charge coverage ratio.
 In addition, the Operating Partnership is subject to additional financial maintenance covenants as described in the Credit Agreement.
-On June 30, 2020, the Company and the Operating Partnership entered into the First Amendment to the Credit Agreement with the lenders (the "First Amendment") whereby the tangible net worth covenant was adjusted to be more reflective of market terms.
+On June 30, 2020, the Company and the Operating Partnership entered into the first amendment to the Credit Agreement with the lenders whereby the tangible net worth covenant was adjusted to be more reflective of market terms.

 Acquisitions and Investments.
 As noted previously, the Company's operations commenced on November 26, 2019 and we did not acquire any single-tenant income properties during the period beginning with the commencement of our operations and December 31, 2019.
-During the six months ended June 30, 2020, we acquired eleven single-tenant, net leased properties for a total investment of approximately \$76 million.
+During the nine months ended September 30, 2020, we acquired twenty six single-tenant, net leased properties for a total investment of approximately \$100.3 million.